commercetools/commercetools-payone-integration/README.md

 ./gradlew :functionaltests:cleanTest :functionaltests:testSpec
 ```

+The tests take a faily long time to run as they have to wait for the Payone notification calls to arrive.

 Omit `:functionaltests:cleanTest` to run the tests only if something (f.i. the specification) has changed.

 ### Paypal Sandbox Account